TheDraca/MMPR/README.md

 * RandomPassLength - The password length of all randomly generated passwords if UseStaticPasswords is set to 0
 * RandomPassExtraChars - Additional characters to add to what can be used to make up a random password, all passwords will included the upper and lower case alphabet plus numbers 0-9 as possibilities anyway but here you can add symbols you like (NB avoid ones that may escape the json file like “ )
 * WriteRandPassToLogs - If enabled a message will be printed and logged with the device name and the password that is being attempted to set. **CURRENTLY THE ONLY WAY TO STORE RANDOMLY GENERATED PASSWORDS**.
 I will in the future change this
+* PasswordExpiry - Boolean value, set to 1 to have the date a password was reset stored and checked on each loop
+* PasswordLifetime - Interger in days of how long a password can live for